Antioch University

 Graduates:

-Jessica Abughattas, Esther Belin, F. Douglas Brown, Shonda Buchanan, Melissa Chadburn, Antonia Crane, José Hernández Diaz, Anna Dorn, Elizabeth Earley, Barbara Fant, Ashaki Jackson, Toni Ann Johnson, Aimee Liu Kellor, Cassandra Lane, Jillian Lauren, Roberto Lovato, Malia Márquez, Kate Maruyama, Bernadette Murphy, Daniel José Older, Wendy C. Ortiz, Khadijah Queen, Lise Quintana, Shannon C.F.
+Jessica Abughattas, Esther Belin, F. Douglas Brown, Shonda Buchanan, Melissa Chadburn, Grant Chemidlin, Antonia Crane, José Hernández Diaz, Anna Dorn, Elizabeth Earley, Barbara Fant, Nikki Herd, Ashaki Jackson, Toni Ann Johnson, Aimee Liu Kellor, Cassandra Lane, Jillian Lauren, Roberto Lovato, Malia Márquez, Kate Maruyama, Bernadette Murphy, Daniel José Older, Wendy C. Ortiz, Khadijah Queen, Lise Quintana, Shannon C.F.
 Rogers, Andromeda Romano-Lax, Leonora Simonovis, Susan Southard, Cecilia Woloch, Nancy Woo, and others.